-2.1.1 A survey was made of the drystone boundary walls within, and enclosing, the estate at Lyme Park.
-The walls run for an approximate total of 25km.
+2.1.1 A survey was made of the drystone boundary walls within, and enclosing, the estate at Lyme Park, which run for an approximate total of 25km (Fig 5).
 All were examined with reference to an existing survey (Coulthard 1995) recording the styles of construction and present condition.
-Walling lying outside of the present area owned by the National Trust, but within the historical area of the Park, was also surveyed and appears in the Gazetteer, both as Appendix 3 (Volume 2) within this report, and on the computerised National Trust Sites and Monuments Record (NTSMR).
+Walling lying outside of the present area owned by the National Trust, but within the historical area of the Park, was also surveyed and appears in the Gazetteer, both as Appendix 3 (Volume 2) within this report, and on the computerised National Trust Sites and Monuments Record (NTSMR) (Figs 3 and 4).